|Monthly Tech-Tip |

 -Being dense, hard and low in porosity

-It is possible to throw many grogged bodies on the potters wheel in relative comfort if as many as possible of the following are true: the body base is fine and plastic, the grog is of a narrow range of sizes and smaller, large grog particles have a flatter shape, smaller particles are rounder, the grog content is below 20%, the clay is soft.
+It is possible to throw many grogged bodies on the potter's wheel in relative comfort if as many as possible of the following are true: the body base is fine and highly plastic, the grog is of a narrow range of smaller sizes, particles have a flatter or angular shape, the grog content is below 20%, the clay is soft.

 It is possible to make special-purpose low shrinkage bodies having percentages of 90%+ grog (e.g. for investment casting).
 Of course, the range of sizes needs to be controlled to get high density since the principle structural mechanism involves packing of these particles (the clay and binders are only acting to bond the particles together for some sort of machine forming and subsequent kiln sintering).